planetoftheweb/planetoftheweb.github.io/_site/toolbox/2022-06-22-Should-Web-Developers-Learn-Python.md

 Hello everyone this is Ray Villalobos and I stream about front-end and full stack tools Wednesdays at 1pm Eastern • 10am Pacific.
 Follow me and subscribe on LinkedIn, Twitter and YouTube for more content.
 If you want to watch any past episodes, make sure you take a look at my blog raybo.org.

+That's also where you'll see an article for Today's episode and where you can find all the links for the show.

 ## Turn on the Bell Icon
-If you want to keep up with what I'm up to, the best way to do that is to to [my profile](https://www.linkedin.com/in/planetoftheweb/) and click on the bell icon.
+I'm trying out lots of new things on LinkedIn and LinkedIn learning...the best way to keep up with me to [my profile](https://www.linkedin.com/in/planetoftheweb/) and click on the bell icon.
 It's not something you can see on your own profile, but it would be right where the pencil edit icon would be.

 ## Audio Conversations
-Last week, my friends Morten Rand Hendriksen, Simon Saint-Laurent and I tried one of the new LinkedIn features...Audio Conversations.
+Last week, my friends Morten, Simon and I tried one of the new LinkedIn features...Audio Conversations.
+It's sort of like a ClubHouse, if you've done that before...It's not just me talking, but people can come on stage and participate.

+If you go there right now, you can't replay it and for right now it doesn't get recorded, which I sort of like so things are spur of the moment and the conversation is kept private.

+For example, I talked about how I'm over the CSS Cascade, some of my problems with React and lots of other stuff.

+I'm hoping to do more audio events soon so make sure you click on that notification icon if you want to learn more.

 # Toolbox Talks

-So I've been mentioning that I wanted to try something new on this stream.
 I've met some amazing people over the years working at LinkedIn and Lynda.com and I wanted to have an opportunity to talk to them about breaking into the industry, their thoughts on education, the stack...which is the frameworks and tools they use and more.

 I did [a poll](https://www.linkedin.com/posts/planetoftheweb_webdeveloper-webdesign-html-ugcPost-6940641539337416704-z12u) a few weeks ago about this and the results were a bit mixed with New Frameworks and Libraries being first on the list followed by Tips and then Interviews.